ericdc1/Dapper.SimpleCRUD/README.md

 ========================================
 Features
 --------
 Dapper.SimpleCRUD is a [single file](https://github.com/ericdc1/Dapper.SimpleCRUD/blob/master/Dapper.SimpleCRUD/SimpleCRUD.cs) you can drop in to your project that will extend your IDbConnection interface.
-(If you want dynamic support you need an [additional file](https://github.com/ericdc1/Dapper.SimpleCRUD/blob/master/Dapper.SimpleCRUD%20NET45/SimpleCRUDAsync.cs).)
+(If you want dynamic support, you need an [additional file](https://github.com/ericdc1/Dapper.SimpleCRUD/blob/master/Dapper.SimpleCRUD%20NET45/SimpleCRUDAsync.cs).)

 Who wants to write basic read/insert/update/delete statements?